WillCBurroughs/tic-tac-toe/pseudocode.md

 ### Design of project

 - I believe that there are five main compenents in the first version of the project that contains the must haves of the project.
-Reset button, Player turn label, board, Marks (X or O by player),
+Reset button, Player turn label, board, Marks (X or O by player)